bossjones/strace-analyzer/README.md

             1451071295.262988 dup2(3, 1)            = 1 <0.000015>
             1451071295.263039 close(3)              = 0 <0.000015>

-        You should search for the section *after **filename** gets opened and before its file descriptor gets closed*.
+        You should search for the section after **filename** gets opened and before its file descriptor gets closed.

         In this example, there is only a single syscall between the respective **open** and **close** syscalls, namely **dup2**.